MartinaAnt/coding-lesson/README.md

 # coding-lesson

-Lekce HTML a CSS pro PyLadies
+Lekce HTML, CSS a JavaScript pro PyLadies

-Lesson about HTML and CSS for PyLadies
+Lessons about HTML, CSS and JavaScript for PyLadies